camunda/camunda-docs/versioned_docs/version-8.3/reference/announcements.md

 Before this change, the Camunda 8 **Helm chart** version only followed the minor version.

+## Versioning changes in Elasticsearch

+Camunda is compatible with Elasticsearch 8.8+ and no longer supports Elasticsearch 7.x.
+See [supported environments](/docs/reference/supported-environments.md) which you can [download here](https://www.elastic.co/downloads/past-releases/elasticsearch-8-8-0).

 ## Camunda 8.2

 Release date: 11th of April 2023